Posts

 Faith's Amazing Patience

-A dream come true for me as Faith and I enjoying riding a palomino mare named Blondie Saturday was an absolutely amazing day.
-Our friend Michelle had told us about a miniature horse ranch that was having a fundraiser for the abused and neglected minis they take in.
+Faith makes friends with a cute little goat.
+Saturday was an absolutely amazing day.
+Our friend (and respite care provider) Michelle had told us about a miniature horse ranch that was having a fundraiser for the abused and neglected minis they take in.
 After having a wonderful time at China Star restaurant where we are friends with a lot of the staff, Michelle, Faith and I headed out into the country.
 The weather was perfect - around 85 degrees with just enough of a breeze to make being outside a little more tolerable.
 As we drove down the gravel road into the driveway of the ranch we came upon a covered wagon and a team of horses pulling it along.
 We had to pull over to make way.
-There were people in the wagon waving to us passers by.
-It was quite a sight - not one that you see everyday!
+There were people in the wagon waving to us passersby.
+It was quite a sight - not one that you see every day!
+Faith attempts to rope a pretend steer!
 As we made our way into where all of the festivities were taking place, I noticed a corral over in the northwest corner offering pony rides.
-There was a little pony and and a beautifu
+There w...

 The Rewards of Respite Care

 You know how kids come up with all sorts of excuses to not go to bed.
 They need a drink of water, they need to go to the bathroom, they need to make sure there's nothing under their bed or in their closet.
 My daughter is no different.
 I share a room with Faith.
 We are finally getting her to sleep in her own bed at night.
 It is an ongoing process.
 I am proud of her that she can fall asleep all on her own.
 She used to need to be cuddled, rocked and sang to.
-Now I put her in her bed and she falls asleep, after about 30 minutes, that is.
+Now I put her in her bed, and she falls asleep, after about 30 minutes, that is.
 No matter how tired she seems, it always seems to take a while before she finally drifts off to sleep.
-My husband and I agree that she has brains like us - it's hard to deactivate them.
+Faith cuddles in bed with her doll, baby Allie.
 Last night, it seemed especially hard for her to fall asleep.
-Here is how are night went: 10:00 p.m. - I put Faith in her bed while she yells, "I want to stay awake, I don't want to go to bed."
-10:05 p.m. - "Mommy could you help me out.&qu
+Here is how are night went: 10:00 p.m. - I put Faith in her bed while she yells, "I want to stay awake.
+I don't want to go to bed."
+10:05 p.m. - "Mommy, could you help me out."
+"What's the matter?...

 Questions from Kindergarteners

 Yesterday Faith had her follow up appointment with her eye doctor after a two-month trial without glasses or eye patching.
 He seemed quite amazed that Faith's farsightedness had improved and that the muscles in her eyes were working so that her eyes were "lining up."
 Faith started wearing glasses when she was two years old for extreme farsightedness and esotropia - which means her eyes tended to wander inward.
 At that time the eye doctor told us that if glasses and eye patching did not correct this then she would need surgery.
-It took a while for Faith to get used to wearing her glasses but even when she did get used to them she didn't particularly like wearing them.
-She didn't mind the eye patch so much since it was just for half and hour a day and that's when we would read her books.
+It took a while for Faith to get used to wearing her glasses but even when she did get used to them, she didn't particularly like wearing them.
+She didn't mind the eye patch so much since it was for just 30 minutes a day, which is when we read her books.
+Faith looked so cute in her glasses, but I'm glad she no longer needs them!
 Fast forward to July 2009.
 Faith lost her glasses.
-My husband and I think it must have happened while we were outside and she just threw them off without us knowing.
-The tim
+My husband and I think it must have happened while we wer...

 After agonizing and praying over the decision to send Faith to school for half days or full days, we finally agreed that half days would be more than enough.
 I am finding that even only with half days at school, her schedule is full.
 She is quite the busy little bee.
 While she's at school from 8:30 to 12:30 five days a week, Faith has two occupational therapies, two physical therapies, two speech therapies, four sessions with her special education teacher, library time, music, recess and physical education.
 Not to mention a full one-hour feeding and time in her stander.
 I can understand why the school's recommendation was to have Faith in school for five full days a week.
 With all that she has to do at school, she is also there to learn academically.
 But it was ultimately her parents' decision and I believe we made the best one.
-When Faith comes home from her busy day at school she has her second feeding of the day and then after that she can finally get stretched and r
+Faith getting some stander time in after school.
+When Faith comes home from her busy day at school, she has her second feeding of the day and th...

 People in Our Path